Call of Cthulhu: The Wasted Land

 - 38 % negative mentions

-The music in the game receives mixed reviews, with some players appreciating its quality while others find it unappealing or poorly produced, particularly the intro track.
-There are complaints about occasional audio issues, such as music cutting out, and a lack of variety in sound, but given the game's low price, many users feel the music is acceptable overall.
+The music in the game receives mixed reviews, with some players appreciating its quality while others find it lacking or poorly produced, particularly the intro track.
+There are complaints about the music occasionally cutting out and the inability to adjust sound settings easily.
+Overall, while the music may not appeal to everyone, it is considered decent for the game's low price point.

 “Has some pretty good music in it.”